Understanding Domestic Violence Laws in Washington

 Penalties for Domestic Violence Charges

 A first offense conviction can result in jail time, fines, and probation.
 Courts can also impose community service, anger management classes, or substance abuse counseling.
-No contact orders issued by the courts are standard in domestic violence cases.
+No-contact orders issued by the courts are standard in domestic violence cases.

 Gross misdemeanors carry up to 364 days in jail and fines of up to $5,000.
-Offenses that are considered gross misdemeanors include fourth-degree assault, violation of a protection order, third-degree malicious mischief, and preventing a 911 call or report to police.
+Offenses considered gross misdemeanors include fourth-degree assault, violation of a protection order, third-degree malicious mischief, and preventing a 911 call or report to police.
+Felonies carry more substantial penalties, depending on the circumstances.
+Examples of domestic violence felonies include assault in the first, second, or third degree.

 Challenges in Domestic Violence Cases